-Director, Homegrown Violent Extremism Studies Program, Safe Communities Institute (SCI), University of Southern California (USC), United States of America
+Director, Homegrown Violent Extremism Studies Program, Safe Communities Institute (SCI), University of Southern California (USC), United States

 Dr. Erroll G. Southers is the Director of Homegrown Violent Extremism Studies at the University of Southern (USC) California Safe Communities Institute.
 He was President Barack Obama’s first nominee for Transportation Security Administration Assistant Secretary, and he was also California Governor Arnold Schwarzenegger’s Deputy Director for Critical Infrastructure of the California Office of Homeland Security.